jfet97/andreasimonecostadotdev/content/posts/How to express correlations.en.md

 }
 ```

 By design, the code above is certainly correct, but TypeScript is unable to see the correlation between `record.v` and `record.f`.
 The meaning of the error is quickly explained: TypeScript knows that `record.f` is a function, but it cannot determine which of the three functions it is.
 Therefore, for safety, TypeScript requires that the parameter be acceptable in every case.
-It must be both a `number` and a `string` and a `boolean`, but there are no values that satisfy this requirement.
+It must be both a `number` and a `string` and a `boolean`, but there are no values that satisfy this requirement!
 The intersection of `number`, `string`, and `boolean` is precisely the `never` type, which has no inhabitants.

 &nbsp;